RF24Ethernet - TCP/IP over RF24Network v1.6.17

 IPAddress icewind(109, 120, 203, 163); //http://109.120.203.163/web/blyad.club/library/litrature/Salvatore,%20R.A/Salvatore,%20R.A%20-%20Icewind%20Dale%20Trilogy%201%20-%20Crystal%20Shard,%20The.txt

-IPAddress host(pizza);
+IPAddress host(ascii);

 void setup() {